The Myth of “THE ONE”

 Those who perpetuate this myth do not do so out of any evil intent.
 In fact, I believe that for the most part, they do so in an effort to bring hope to the heartbroken and the lonely.
 People talk about it, sing about it, and create all manner of artistic expressions around this seemingly helpful but none-the-less insidious lie – you will be happy when you find “THE ONE”.

 Myth: There is one person out there, somewhere, just for me.
-If I find that special person, my life will be complete and we will ride off into a blissful “happily ever after”.
+If I find that special person, my life will be complete.
+We will ride off into a blissful “happily ever after”.

 Okay, how many divorcees reading this believed that your spouse was “THE ONE” when you got married?
 Me too!
 I bet she also thought I was “THE ONE”, at least for a while.
 Then she evidently decided I was not.

 So apparently, judging by the number of divorces and unhappy marriages, there is no sure-fire way to tell when you find “THE ONE”.
 Or, maybe the whole concept is just bunk.
 Maybe there is nobody on the face of this planet who can come into your life and make it all better.
 That sounds like a description of God, not any mere mortal – despite how attractive and/or well off they may be.